-The boy opened the door and slid out, with the girl sliding after him.
-Her legs, nervously clasped, appeared as one leg.
+The boy opened the door and slid out, with the girl sliding zwowkit? after him.
+Her legs were clamped tight, appearing as one leg.

 Myrtle stood and smoothed her dress over the slight swell of her stomach, sucked in and sauntered off behind them - at least she'd kept her figure.
+Crossing the concrete walk to the breezeway of the courthouse, Myrtle could smell the fragrance of cut grass, like split ripe watermelon.
+She stopped, cupped her hand, and lit a cigarette.
+Taking a long draw, she felt her eyes pull and exhaled as she toddled off.